 R2 Low Density Residential.
 No Additional Permitted Uses and Provisions Land.
+See Appendix C - Land Zoning for details.

 2.5.
 The Cultural Environment

 Are there any known or potential Aboriginal sites / places of cultural significance to the No Aboriginal community?
 Check with AHIMS.
 Basic searches are free.